Kilill/ESP-32-BLE-Scanner/README.md

 For full instructions see [the orginal repo](https://github.com/HeimdallMidgard/ESP-32-BLE-Scanner)

 Notes
 * If you have not adjusted config.json and added your wifi credentials, then when you first fire up the esp32, it will be in AP mode.
-Connect to the wifi AP by the name of 'ESP32 BLE Scanner' and then in your browser connect to http://192.168.4.1  You can then change the settings omn the config page accordingly.
+Connect to the wifi AP by the name of 'ESP32 BLE Scanner' and then in your browser connect to http://192.168.4.1  You can then change the settings on the config page accordingly.
 * The bluetooth scanning will only work once there is an active MQTT connection set